GermanZero-de/localzero-monitoring/README.md

 The main app is called `cpmonitor` short for `climate protection monitor`.
 As that needs to be a python package / module name it follows python style conventions of being short and all in one lowercase word.

+### Containerization and Deployment

+The application is deployed to the server as a pair of Docker containers:
+- container 1 runs the gunicorn webserver to host the django app itself,
+- container 2 runs nginx, a proxy that hosts the static files while providing stability and security.

+Only the port of nginx is exposed, which will forward requests to the django app or provide any requested static files directly.

-### Building the Docker image and running the container
+#### Building the Django app Docker image and running the container

-The Dockerfile is based on the following resources:
+The Dockerfile for the django app is based on the following resources:

 - [DigitalOcean blog post](https://www.digitalocean.com/community/tutorials/how-to-build-a-django-and-gunicorn-application-with-docker)
 - [Stackoverflow answer](https://stackoverflow.com/a/57886655)